scotthamilton77/claude-code-tamagotchi/claude-commands/pet-play.md

 ---
-description: Play with your pet (ball, frisbee, laser, yarn, puzzle)
+description: Play with your pet (ball, frisbee, puzzle, laser, rope, bubbles)
 ---

-Time to play! 🎾
+Play with the pet using:

-!cd $PET_PATH && bun src/commands/pet-cli.ts "/play $ARGUMENTS"
+!claude-code-tamagotchi play $ARGUMENTS

-Your pet had fun playing!
+Then respond with something playful like: "Playtime was INTENSE!
+Your pet is now collapsed in a heap, tongue out, claiming they 'won' whatever game you just played.
+They definitely need a nap after that! 🎾😴"